SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/cloud_apps/azure_iot/readme.md

     - If the Radio Board is **BRD4180A** or **BRD4181A**, then access the path `<SDK>\examples\snippets\wlan\cloud_apps\azure_iot\projects\azure_iot-brd4180a-mg21.slsproj`
     - If the Radio Board is **BRD4180B** or **BRD4181B**, then access the path `<SDK>\examples\snippets\wlan\cloud_apps\azure_iot\projects\azure_iot-brd4180b-mg21.slsproj`

+  - EFM32GG11 platform
+    - The Simplicity Studio project is used to evaluate the application on EFM32GG11.
+      - Project path:`<SDK>/examples/snippets/wlan/cloud_apps/azure_iot/projects/azure_iot-brd2204a-gg11.slsproj`

-### 3.4 Bare Metal Support
+### 3.4 Bare Metal/RTOS Support

-This application supports only bare metal environment.
+This application supports bare metal and RTOS environment.
 By default, the application project files (Keil and Simplicity studio) are provided with bare metal configuration in the SDK.

 ## 4. Application Configuration Parameters